How does the Eggfinder work?

 The standard included antenna is a very simple 1/4 wave “whip” (about 3″ long), it is simply soldered onto the board right next to the RF module.
 For more range, you can solder on an RP-SMA connector and use an external antenna… this is a good solution for increasing the range, or if you need to remotely mount the antenna.

 The Eggfinder Mini comes with a 2.4 dB gain screw-mount antenna, you should expect similar range out of it compared to the “standard” Eggfinder TX tramsmitter.
-The Mini may take a bit longer to acquire a GPS signal, however, due to its small size.
+The Mini may take a bit longer to acquire a GPS signal, however, due to its small size the GPS antenna isn’t as efficient so it takes longer to get a good signal.

 What kind of battery does the transmitter require?